aiven/devportal/docs/products/mysql/howto/enable-slow-queries.rst

 Configure slow queries
 ----------------------

-Follow the steps to enable your slow queries in your Aiven for MySQL service:
+Follow these steps to enable your slow queries in your Aiven for MySQL service:

 1. On the **Overview** page, scroll down to the **Advanced configuration** section and click **Add configuration option**.
 2. Click **Add configuration option** and choose the ``slow_query_log``.